-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.2c-Closely monitor the diversity of retail sales activity in the City and promote economic development activities which reduce retail leakages. <input checked="" type="radio"/> Business Development 2016: A UNR analysis has provided sales tax data so the City can compare pre-downtown construction retail sales with post construction years (2017-2018) as well as data from 2006-2007.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS the City and promote economic development activities which reduce retail leakages.
+Development provided sales tax data so the City can compare pre-downtown construction retail sales with post construction years.
 5.3a-Encourage the incorporation of home-based occupations and live/work units. <input checked="" type="radio"/> Planning 5.3b-Encourage low cost, easily accessible, state-of-the-art telecommunications and other technology services throughout the City. <input checked="" type="radio"/> Planning, Public Works Current City telecommunication ordinances are designed to promote communications.
-2018: The City is working with telecommunication carriers to develop small-cell "5G" standards for citywide deployment of the latest technology.
-Ongoing: The City considers the expansion of these technology services in the design of the major corridor improvements project, as well as other utility and street projects.
-As part of the South Carson Complete Streets Project, new fiber optic lines are proposed to enhance the City's fiber network.
+The City is working with telecommunication carriers to develop small-cell "5G" standards for citywide deployment of the latest technology.
+Ongoing- The City considers the expansion of these technology services in the design of the major corridor improvements project, as well as other utility and street projects.
+As part of the South Carson Complete Streets Project and Phase 2 of the Roop Street Fiber Project, new fiber optic lines are proposed to enhance the City's fiber network.
 5.3c-Use technology to increase information available to residents and businesses regarding growth patterns, economic conditions, development activity and other elements of the competitive landscape. <input checked="" type="radio"/> Planning, Business Development Information provided in this Master Plan annual review and annual Growth Management review; and additional information is available to public year-round.
 5.4b-Continue to explore opportunities to establish trail access to the Carson River Canyon that honors and interprets the historic V&T railroad, expand Downtown walking tours and interpretive signage exhibits, and identify new opportunities to showcase the City's historic resources. <input checked="" type="radio"/> Parks & Recreation, Business Development With the public ownership of Carson River Canyon, staff will continue to pursue the planning and development of a trail system and seek opportunities with the V&T Railway Reconstruction Project.
-The Culture and Tourism Authority is spearheading the effort to revive the blue line and its interpretive education opportunities.
-The Department added a full time Americorps VISTA Outreach and Education Coordinator to its staff with the goal of providing new interpretive opportunities for the public.
+The Culture and Tourism Authority is spearheading efforts to promote downtown historic tours and interpretive opportunities.
+The Parks Department provides interpretive education opportunities lead by Park Rangers and Americorps VISTA volunteers.